-Objective: World Oceans Day is annually celebrated to raise awareness of the crucial role the oceans play in our lives, the impact of human activities on the oceans, and the importance of sustainable management of the world’s oceans, as well as to promote innovative ways to help protect oceans.
+The World Oceans Day is annually observed to raise awareness of the crucial role the oceans play in our lives, the impact of human activities on the oceans, and the importance of sustainable management of the world’s oceans, as well as to promote innovative ways to help protect oceans.

-Inception: It was first officially held on 8 June 2009
+Inception: The World Oceans Day was first officially held on 8 June 2009

 On 5 December 2008, the United Nations General Assembly officially designated 8 June of each year as World Oceans Day, by its resolution A/RES/63/111.

 Learn, share, and actions!

 Since 2009, many organizations and communities host annually a range of educational and promotional events on the Day, including seminars, lectures, conferences, forums, and social media campaigns, to raise and spread awareness of ocean-related issues.

 Each year a particular theme is proposed by the United Nations for the World Oceans Day to focus on a pressing issue related to oceans.

 Annual theme in recent years:

 2022 theme: “Revitalization: Collective Action for the Ocean.”